kscripting/kscript/README.md

 println("Hello from Kotlin with 5g of heap memory running in server mode!")
 ```

-Note: Similar to the runtime you can also tweak the compile step by providing `//COMPILER_OPTS`.
+Note: Similar to the runtime you can also tweak the compile step by providing `@file:CompilerOptions`.

 ### Ease prototyping with `@file:Include`